aksha2004/Sorting-Visulizer/README.md

-Sorting.Visualizer is a web app for visualizing a bunch of different sorting algorithms Like
+Sorting Visualizer is a web app for visualizing a bunch of different sorting algorithms Like

 1)Selection Sort.
 2)Bubble Sort.